In neural networks

 - inhibitory connection-strengths are enhanced (made stronger) by being decreased (by being made more negative).
 Conversely, they are reduced by being increased (by being made less negative).

-- Excitatory connection-strengths, on the other hand, are enhanced by being increased (made more positive), and reduced by being decreased (made less positive).
+- Excitatory connection-strengths, on the other hand, work as you would expect.
+That is, they are enhanced by being increased (made more positive), and reduced by being decreased (made less positive).

 Thus, when a weight value is negative, increasing

 its value (making it more positive) reduces